catboost/catboost/contrib/libs/zstd/README.md

 You can build the zstd binary via buck by executing: `buck build programs:zstd` from the root of the repo.
 The output binary will be in `buck-out/gen/programs/`.

-## Testing

-You can run quick local smoke tests by executing the `playTest.sh` script from the `src/tests` directory.
-Two env variables `$ZSTD_BIN` and `$DATAGEN_BIN` are needed for the test script to locate the zstd and datagen binary.
-For information on CI testing, please refer to TESTING.md

 ## Status

 Zstandard is currently deployed within Facebook.
 It is used continuously to compress large amounts of data in multiple formats and use cases.